-Landing pages are great, but they’re useless if they don’t convert.
+Landing pages are great, but they’re a useless part of your digital marketing campaigns if they don’t convert.

 This guide outlines factors that will increase the conversions from a landing page for your B2B lead generation.
 Some you’ll know already - punchy header, engaging copy - but some of the juicier insights may be new to you.

 What is a landing page?

 It’s where a user lands when arriving on your site.
 Usually arrival is restricted to one or a few specific channels: PPC ads, newsletter links, etc.

 The purpose of the page is simple: to capture a user’s attention and persuade them to complete a desired action.
 This could be signing up to a newsletter, starting a free trial, downloading an ebook, or myriad other things.

 Landing pages are powerful because you have full control over the messaging on the page, you can be relatively certain of how the user found your page, and you can collect insights about engagement to increase effectiveness of future campaigns.
 They are a vital part of B2B lead generation campaigns.

 The outcome of a landing page can be tailored to different stages in the conversion funnel, too.
 People near the start of the funnel can be offered webinar invitations, ebooks, and other knowledge-based resources, with the view to educate them about your brand and form positive associations.
 Warmer leads can be offered free trials or similar tasters of your product.
 Existing customers can be invited to move up to the next level of their subscription, or to increase its length.